 While much of the month is still technically winter, the start of March is considered by many to be the start of the spring season in Pennsylvania.
 And, as winter gives way to warmer weather, many of this month’s events allow you to get outside and enjoy the beauty of PA.

 Whether you want to sample delicious wines, watch one of the state’s best parades, or explore a historic site, you won’t want to miss what’s going on in Pennsylvania in March.

-For more information, visit the Franklin Institute’s website.
+For more information and tickets, visit the event’s website.

 Many communities around Pennsylvania host St. Patrick’s Day parades, but none of them come close to the size of the parade in Scranton.
 In fact, it is the second-largest St. Patrick’s Day parade in the country.